jmsanmu/itextsharp_netstandard/src/core/README.md

 Updates and bug fixes
 ---------------------

+This repository is frozen to iTextSharp version 4.2.0 and will not be updated/supported.

 For latest versions available under AGPL and commercial licenses, please refer to:

 - [Official iText](http://itextpdf.com/)